 Permethrin is an odorless insect repellant formulation that binds to clothing.
 Many companies now offer insect repellant apparel, based on a formulation approved in 2003 by the U.S. Environmental Protection Agency.
 Their methods of treating everything from T-shirts to hats and pants keeps insects away (and can last up to 70 launderings) without the need to apply anything directly to your skin.
 You can find this insect repellent gear at most outdoor recreation retailers.
 Well-known brands include Ex Officio BuzzOff and Columbia Insect Blocker.

 You can also buy the chemical itself and treat your own clothing.
 One brand is Sawyer Permethrin Pump Spray.
 It won’t have the same saturation and bonding, but it will still last 2-4 weeks and survive a washing or two—long enough for most Alaska vacations.
+Note that permethrin is known to be toxic to cats.

 If you plan to go fishing, camping, or RV’ing, where you’ll stay in one place for a long time, look into butane-powered Thermacell units that vaporize a repellent into the air.
 They’re moderately effective in a 10-15 foot zone when there’s no wind.